mynodebtc/mynode_docs/docs/electrum/electrum.md

   </figure>
 </center>

-Restart Electrum and you will be using myNode for trusted Electrum access!
+Restart Electrum and you will be using MyNode for trusted Electrum access!

-## Connecting an Electrum Wallet to myNode via the CLI
+## Connecting an Electrum Wallet to MyNode via the CLI

-You can launch Electrum via a command line interface and connect it to you myNode.
+You can launch Electrum via a command line interface and connect it to you MyNode.
 Enter the following command and replace the IP with your own.

-If everything went correctly, you will get a green status icon and your myNode device will be acting as your Electrum Server!
+If everything went correctly, you will get a green status icon and your MyNode device will be acting as your Electrum Server!

 <center>
   <figure>